IeuanWalker/Maui.StateButton/README.md

 Set the [`SemanticProperties.Description`](https://docs.microsoft.com/en-us/dotnet/maui/fundamentals/accessibility#description) property on the button.
 Android is smart enough and if you dont set this property it will try and find a label with the control to read the text from, iOS does not do this, so if you dont set this property iOS screen reader will just announce that there is a button, but no name or context is given.

-Opintaly you can also set the [`SemanticProperties.Hint`]([https://docs.microsoft.com/en-us/dotnet/maui/fundamentals/accessibility#description](https://docs.microsoft.com/en-us/dotnet/maui/fundamentals/accessibility#hint) property.
+Optionally you can also set the [`SemanticProperties.Hint`](https://docs.microsoft.com/en-us/dotnet/maui/fundamentals/accessibility#hint) property.
 Using this property you can give more context to what the button is for/ will do.

 ## Examples
 | Designs from a production app | Complex example |